Birth defect: Epidemiology

-Congenital anomalies deaths per million persons in 2012:

-Disability-adjusted life year for congenital anomalies per 100,000 inhabitants in 2004:

 Congenital anomalies resulted in about 632,000 deaths per year in 2013 down from 751,000 in 1990.
 The types with the greatest death are congenital heart defects (323,000), followed by neural tube defects (69,000).

 Many studies have found that the frequency of occurrence of certain congenital malformations depends on the sex of the child (table).
 For example, pyloric stenosis occurs more often in males while congenital hip dislocation is four to five times more likely to occur in females.
 Among children with one kidney, there are approximately twice as many males, whereas among children with three kidneys there are approximately 2.5 times more females.
 The same pattern is observed among infants with excessive number of ribs, vertebrae, teeth and other organs which in a process of evolution have undergone reduction—among them there are more females.
 Contrarily, among the infants with their scarcity, there are more males.
 Anencephaly is shown to occur approximately twice as frequently in females.
 The number of boys born with 6 fingers is two times higher than the number of girls.
 Now various techniques are available to detect congenital anomalies in fetus before birth.

 About 3% of newborns have a "major physical anomaly", meaning a physical anomaly that has cosmetic or functional significance.

 Physical congenital abnormalities are the leading cause of infant mortality in the United States, accounting for more than 20% of all infant deaths.
 Seven to ten percent of all children will require extensive medical care to diagnose or treat a birth defect.